CFLL on TwitterTweets by @CFLL2014

 Welcome back to School!

-The Centre is accepting registrations for the September 2014 day and evening Adult courses (click here).
+The Centre is accepting registrations for the November module. (click here).

 Continuous entry at the Centre for Lifelong Learning.
 Please read on: Earn a credit in either GLS 4O: Skills for Success after Secondary School or GLN 4O: Navigating the Workplace, depending on your individual pathway that will be determined as part of this new class.
 This class will also review your past academic achievements, determine your best path for graduation to earn your Ontario Secondary School Diploma and where you want to go next: to employment or post-secondary education.
 As part of the assessment it will be determined whether you will need upgrading of your skills before you start the credit program to better prepare you for success.